-Hit-and-run driver strikes pedestrians in downtown Portland
+Police: Man detained in Portland, Oregon hit-and-run

-PORTLAND, Ore. – A hit-and-run driver struck three women walking on a sidewalk in downtown Portland, seriously injuring two of them, police said Friday.
+PORTLAND, Ore. – A hit-and-run driver struck three women walking on a sidewalk in downtown Portland, seriously injuring two of them, and police said Friday they had taken a man into custody within hours of the incident.

-The crash happened shortly after 10 a.m. near Portland State University.
-Portland police Sgt.
-Chris Burley said police are still looking for the driver.
+Someone called 911 after spotting a blue sport utility vehicle that matched the description of the car that struck the women near a light-rail station by the Portland State University campus, said Portland police Sgt.
+Pete Simpson.

-He did not provide a description of the vehicle, but witnesses described it as a blue sport utility vehicle.
+Police have not yet determined a motive and know little about the man, Simpson said.
+Authorities are getting a search warrant so they can seize the car as evidence, he said, and have yet to rule out factors such as intoxication, mental health problems or a medical incident.

 A witness, Christopher Bond, said he was standing on the sidewalk when he saw a newer SUV hit at least two women.
 He estimated it was traveling about 45 mph (72 kph).